Bangkok, Thailand travel guide

 Best Time to Visit Bangkok, Thailand

-November to February is the cool season, offering lower humidity and no rain, making it ideal for exploring with kids.
+November to February is the 'cool season' with temperatures between 25-32°C and low humidity, making it ideal for exploring with kids.

 Getting Around Bangkok, Thailand